Iron Bowl: December 2, 1989

-1994: Both teams entered the game undefeated for the first time since 1971.
-No. 4 Alabama defeated No. 6 Auburn 21–14 to win the SEC West.
+1997: Holmes field goal wins it

-1997: "The Fumble" (Auburn 18, Alabama 17) - Alabama fullback Ed Scissum fumbled on a screen pass that was meant to give the underdog Crimson Tide a game-sealing first down.
+Alabama fullback Ed Scissum fumbled on a screen pass that was meant to give the underdog Crimson Tide a game-sealing first down.
 Auburn kicker Jaret Holmes converted a go-ahead 39-yard field goal, and Alabama's last-chance attempt from 57 yards fell well short to give Auburn the SEC Western Division title.
 Auburn radio announcer Jim Fyffe is remembered by his dramatic call of the game winning field goal "long enough, high enough, It's good! it's good! it's good! it's good! it's good! it's good!"

+2000: First Game in Tuscaloosa

-2000: In the first Iron Bowl played in Bryant–Denny Stadium and the first played in Tuscaloosa since 1901, Auburn kicked three field goals to beat Alabama 9–0.
+In the first Iron Bowl played in Bryant–Denny Stadium and the first played in Tuscaloosa since 1901, Auburn kicked three field goals to beat Alabama 9–0.
 This would be Mike Dubose's final game as Alabama head coach.
 It is also to date the last time Alabama has been shut out in any game.

-2005: No. 11 Auburn defeated No. 8 Alabama 28–18 at Jordan-Hare, recording 11 sacks on Alabama quarterback Brodie Croyle, in what came to be known as "The Sack Game" among Auburn fans.

-2007: No. 25 Auburn defeated unranked Alabama 17–10 at Jordan-Hare in the first Iron Bowl for Alabama Coach Nick Saban.
-The victory marked the sixth in a row for Auburn in the series and cut Alabama's all-time series lead over the Tigers to five games, the closest margin since 1974.

-2008; No. 1 Alabama defeated unranked Auburn 36–0 at Bryant-Denny Stadium in the last game at Auburn for Coach Tommy Tuberville.
-The victory was the first ever for Alabama over Auburn in Tuscaloosa and snapped a six-game Auburn series winning streak.

-2009: With Auburn leading 21–20 at home in the fourth quarter, the Crimson Tide engineered a 15-play, 79-yard drive that would last over seven minutes of game time.
-During the drive, Alabama quarterback Greg McElroy completed six consecutive passes, four to wide receiver Julio Jones covering 59 yards.
-At the Auburn 4-yard line with 1:24 left in the game, McElroy found fullback Roy Upchurch open in the right flat for the winning touchdown.
-Alabama, led by Heisman Award-winning running back Mark Ingram, won 26–21 and would go on to win the SEC and National Championship to complete a 14–0 undefeated season.